10 Pumpkin Decorating Ideas to get You Inspired

 2.)
 Sexy Sequins Pumpkins: If you’re sold on the no carving option for your pumpkins and you’re into glamour then you’re going to love these Sequins Pumpkins from Sugar and Cloth!
 I love this idea so much!
 It starts with a white pumpkin and sequins of your choice and craft glue THAT’S IT!!!
 You can choose everything from the colors of sequins to the design.
 I love the simplicity of the circles that Sugar and Cloth uses, but your design is up to you!

 4.)
 The Classic Carved Look: There’s something to be said for the classics and if it ain’t broke, don’t fix it.
-Which is why I wanted to include just the classic carved look.
+This is why I wanted to include just the classic carved look.
 There are TONS of ideas online.
-Everything from really simple and easy designs, to highly advanced ones, can be downloaded for free HERE.
-If you’ve never carved a pumpkin before but would like to try, this is a good place to start.
+If you’ve never carved a pumpkin before but would like to try it, this is a good place to start.

 5.)The Stitched Pumpkin: So…what happens if you truly aren’t good at carving a pumpkin?
 Consider this easy design.
 Carve the basics of a mouth and eyes, and then take a power drill to drill little holes around both and then take some heavy twine and sew it up.
 I love the subtle creepy haunted scarecrow look this gives off.

 6.)
 The Mini Pumpkin Votive Holder: If carving into a big pumpkin is just too intimidating, or if you live in a smaller space then consider looking at what you can do with mini pumpkins.
 They’re also crazy cheap, so if you’re running on a budget then this might be perfect for you.
-I got this idea off of Cafe Mom.
 All you have to do is carve a hole in the top big enough for a votive or candlestick, clean out the seeds with a spoon and carve a tiny face on the front!
 DONE!

 8.)
 The Corpse Foam Pumpkin: If carving real pumpkins sounds like too much of a hassle, because they eventually go bad, then decorating a foam craft store pumpkin might be a better choice.
 That doesn’t mean it has to look bad though.
 This one from Teediddlydee shows how you can use newspaper and glue to make something absolutely terrifying!